taed2-2425q1-gced-upc/TAED2_YOLOs/cards/DatasetCard.md

 This dataset contains a total of 5639 images and, therefore, a total of 5639 labels.

 Each instance can be divided in two parts: the sample and the label.
 The sample will correspond to the image we want to segment.
-The label will correpsond to a `txt` file with `N` lines Each line will relate to a segmented person.
+The label will correpsond to a `txt` file with `N` lines.
+Each line will relate to a segmented person.

 There is no relation among different instances.
 Each instance has its own people to segment and no relations apply.
 An error in a segmentation will not affect another sample prediction.